Universal sectors in superconformal defects: Defect correlation functions

 \subsection{Wilson lines as defect CFTs}

 Wilson lines are a central example of line defects in supersymmetric CFTs, and are generically defined at weak coupling by

 where $\cL(t)$ denotes a theory-dependent (super)connection\footnote{In $3d$ theories, constructing $1/2$ BPS Wilson lines requires superconnections.
-For instance, in ABJM the $1/2$ BPS Wilson line is defined as the holonomy of a $\u(N|N)$ superconnection \cite{Drukker:2009hy}.}.
+For instance, in ABJM the $1/2$ BPS Wilson line is defined as the holonomy of a $\u(N|N)$ superconnection \cite{Drukker:2009hy}.
+For other realizations, \eg in $\cN=4$, see \cite{Cooke:2015ila, Drukker:2020dvr, Drukker:2022bff} } and $t=x^0\in(-\infty,\infty)$ the Euclidean time direction parametrizing an infinite straight line in $\bR^d$.
 The presence of such a line defect breaks the superconformal symmetry of the ambient theory, reducing it to a smaller subgroup.
 This residual symmetry generically includes, at least, the bosonic subalgebra $\so(1,2)_{\text{conf}}\oplus \so(d-1)_{\text{rot}}$, where $d$ is the spacetime dimension of the ambient Euclidean theory.
 In supersymmetric settings, only a part of the full supersymmetry algebra remains intact.
 Defects of this type are classified as $1/n$ BPS according to the fraction of supercharges they preserve.

 Central features in the study of any CFT are the correlation functions.
-In the presence of a line defect, this naturally extends to the study of defect correlators, which involve local operator $\mathcal{O}_i(t_i)$ inserted along the line, defined by
+In the presence of a line defect, this naturally extends to the study of defect correlators, which involve the local operators $\mathcal{O}_i(t_i)$ inserted along the line, defined by

 where $\mathcal{W}_{t_n,t_{n+1}}$ is the untraced Wilson link $\mathcal{W}_{t_n,t_{n+1}}=\exp\Bigl(-i\int_{t_n}^{t_{n+1}}\mathcal{L}(t)dt \Bigr)$.
 It is common to shorten the notation by defining the insertions by